 Construction of the Carretera Austral highway began in 1976.
-Then-Dictator Augusto Pinochet ordered the Chilean Army to build the road in order to connect remote communities that were difficult to reach by land.
-More than 10,000 soldiers to work in its construction, many of whom lost their lives during their effort.
+Then-dictator Augusto Pinochet ordered the Chilean Army to build the road in order to connect remote communities that were difficult to reach by land.
+More than 10,000 soldiers were sent to work in its construction, many of whom lost their lives during their effort.

 The highway opened to traffic in 1988, and has been under construction ever since.
-Some parts are paved but most of the road is gravel.
+Some parts are paved but much of the road is still gravel.

 What I loved about the Carretera Austral was the lack of foreign tourists.
 There were a few, but the route is much more famous and popular with young Chilenos who try to get as far as they can go by the grace of strangers over the course of their summer holidays.
 For many of them, it’s a pilgrimage that defines their youth.

 For me, it would define my time in Patagonia and my impression of Chilean people.